arielgee/Sage-Like/.misc/tasks.md

 ---

 ## Next
-* convert discoveryView and messageView to classes and create base class for slideDown ???
 * find a way to format the Details/Changes in mozilla-extension-page.txt so that it will look pretty in both the addons website and the browser's extention page.
 * a feed visited state is based on time comparison between last visited time (1) and feed update time (2).
 	* The menu items (mark/toggle) uses the terms 'Read/Unread' => THAT IS NOT ACCURATE (change?)
 	* Maybe need to use feed items Read/Unread state (alterative option?)
 	> (1) rssTreeView.openTreeFeed(): "lastVisited: slUtil.getCurrentLocaleDate().getTime()"
 	> (2) xxxFeed.getFeedData(): "feedData.lastUpdated = this._getFeedLastUpdate(this._xxx"
-* MDN - DataTransfer.effectAllowed: Following is not correct 'Assigning a value to effectAllowed in events other than dragstart has no effect'
-	* make a POC and post in somewhere. must me a sidebar webextension!
 >`¯\_(ツ)_/¯ ¯\_(ツ)_/¯ ¯\_(ツ)_/¯ ¯\_(ツ)_/¯`

 ### preferences in own tab ('"open_in_tab": true' in manifest.options_ui)